Women said even smiling at a man or showing concern for someone was often read as leading men on.

 Here are some of the comments that we came across:

 Like general affection, even with hugs and compliments, I'm pretty reserved unless our relationship is clearly drawn out and we both know that nothing is being implied. u/ColorMeCuriosity

-I remember this guy I knew talking about how much his braces had helped his teeth and I said that they're looking really good.
+I remember this guy I knew talking about how much his braces had helped his teeth and I said that they were looking really good.
 I was complimenting his teeth!!
-But all his friends freaked out like I had just proposed.
+But all his friends freaked out as I had just proposed.
 So I don't compliment guys anymore. - u/EllieJellyNelly

 Let's just say I don't eat bananas in public anymore. - u/erinsuzanne.
 Another user responded, "Whenever I eat a banana in public, I aggressively tear it apart with my bared teeth."

 If I have to pick something off the ground I bend my legs and squat down to do it so it doesn't look like I'm showing off my a$$, even though it'd be a lot easier to just bend down. -u/acontreras1228.
 Another user added, "Yes!
 And then you have to be careful with how you come back up.
 If you stick your a$$ out too much it apparently becomes like a penis fly trap."

 Today, apparently, I shouldn't have carried a nightstand down the street.
 It was a little awkward but not heavy at all, and some dude came up to me and tried to take it from my hands, unasked.
 I held onto it and told him, "no thanks."
 He kept pulling on it.
 I had to ask him to let go.
 When I said "Jesus Christ" he went on, "Oh, like it was such a bad thing."
 Yes, dude, that was absolutely a bad way to try to help someone out.
 You don't take something from someone's hands unbidden if you actually want to help them.
 Frankly, you pulling a medium-large object from my grasp makes me think you're trying to steal from me or con me. u/stink3rbelle